goldjunge91/gramm_to_kcal/docs/better-auth/concept/session.md

             // now both user and session will infer the fields added by plugins and your custom fields return {
                 user,
-                session
+                session,
-            }
+            };
         }, options), // pass options here  // [!code highlight]
-    ]
+    ],
-})
+});
 ```

-* If you cannot use the `auth` instance as a type, inference will not work on the client.
+- If you cannot use the `auth` instance as a type, inference will not work on the client.
-* Session caching, including secondary storage or cookie cache, does not include custom fields.
+- Session caching, including secondary storage or cookie cache, does not include custom fields.
 Each time the session is fetched, your custom session function will be called.